pluralonline/plural-nodejs-sdk/README.md

 ### Create Order

-This section explains how to create order for payment processing.
-There are a couple of things required in order to create an order.
+This section explains how to create an order for payment processing.
+There are a couple of things required to create an order.

 ### Parameters  Required & Optional